HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Read more details about when boys stop growing.

-Good Eating Habits of Teenagers
+Good Eating Habits in the Teen Years

-Why do Teenagers Eat So Much?
+Why Do Teenagers Eat So Much?

 It is normal for teens to eat a lot, especially boys.

-All these calories, protein and other nutrients support the dynamic, and energy-demanding process of growth.
+All these calories, protein and other nutrients support the dynamic and energy-demanding process of growth.

 How Often Should a Teen Eat?